Realty Income Corporation (O) and the Battle of Fundamentals vs. Technicals

-Realty Income Corporation (NYSE:O) went down by -0.40% from its latest closing price compared to the recent 1-year high of $72.54.
-The company’s stock price has collected 0.30% of gains in the last five trading sessions.
+Realty Income Corporation (NYSE:O) went down by -0.72% from its latest closing price compared to the recent 1-year high of $72.54.
+The company’s stock price has collected -2.29% of loss in the last five trading sessions.
 The Wall Street Journal reported on 01/12/21 that Twitter, Tesla, Realty Income: What to Watch When the Stock Market Opens Today

 Is It Worth Investing in Realty Income Corporation (NYSE :O) Right Now?